Cali-Sketch: Stroke Calibration and Completion for High-Quality Face Image Generation from Human-Like Sketches: Conclusion and Discussion

 \subsection{Limitation and Future Work}

-Compared with image inpainting or image-to-sketch synthesis, generate photo-realistic image from poorly-drawn sketch is more challenging since there is less information in sketches.
+Compared with image inpainting \cite{jo2019sc,yu2018generative} or image-to-sketch synthesis \cite{qi2015im2sketch,wang2017data,lu2019fcn}, generating photo-realistic image from human-like sketch is more challenging since there is less information in sketches.
 Thus, we temporarily experiment on frontal faces without large rotation and translation.
-The dataset limitations provide strong motivation for future work to improve performance by expanding the datasets into faces with various angles or expressions, and further into all classes, \textit{e.g.}, the Google QuickDraw Dataset.
+The dataset limitations provide strong motivation for future work to improve performance by expanding the datasets into faces with various angles or expressions, and further into all classes, \emph{e.g.}, the Google QuickDraw Dataset.
 In addition, the category of a sketch is also critical for image generation.
 Sketches are far from being complete in terms of the object information that would be transformed into a totally different object during generation.
 For example, as illustrated in Figure \ref{fig:pyramid}, if a user is intent on generating a pyramid image by simply drawing a `triangle', it is not sufficiently discriminative to uniquely resemble the pyramids.
-Thus incorporating category information of poorly-drawn sketches is critical.
-We will develop our Cali-Sketch into a drawing assistance that creates photographic self-portraits or user‘s favorite cartoon characters.
+Thus, incorporating category information or textual descriptions~\cite{xia2020tedigan} of human-like sketches is critical.
+We will develop our Cali-Sketch into a drawing assistance that creates photographic self-portraits or user's favorite cartoon characters.